Camping with us!

 • Tent Shade: Your tent is no match for the Playa sun, but under our massive shade structure you should be able to happily snooze until, like, 9.

 • Drinking Water: We provide drinking and communal meal cooking water for the camp during the burn.
 This is not water for showers, which you should bring yourself.
-Please also pack 5 gallons of emergency water for the gate line or other issues.

 Want to camp with us?
 Get in Touch.